Hayden Riley: Coaching

 Just days after earning his degree, Riley was the head coach of baseball and basketball at Coffee High School in Florence.
 He stayed for a decade, and his basketball team won the state championship in 1951, with high finishes in other years.
 One of his players at Coffee was Wimp Sanderson, a future assistant under Riley at Alabama and later the Tide's head coach.
 Riley was also the head football coach at CHS for three seasons, beginning in 1955.
 He moved to the University of Alabama in 1958 as a football assistant to Bear Bryant (also Alabama's athletic director) Hayden was one of the Best recruiters and evaluation of talent.
 He had an unbelievable talent of remembering anybody's name and from his stent in the Navy knew people all over the nation which helped in the recruiting and assistant basketball coach under Eugene Lambert.
 When Lambert left in 1960, Riley was promoted to head basketball coach.
 After eight seasons, Riley suffered his first losing season and resigned in 1968, and continued as an assistant athletic director.
 In 1970, he succeeded Joe Sewell as head baseball coach for ten seasons and stepped down for health reasons in 1979.

 Riley served in the athletic department at Alabama until 1982, then became commissioner of the Gulf South Conference from 1982 for two years.
-He suffered a stroke in 1987 and was confined to a wheelchair, and lived at the VA hospital in Tuscaloosa.
+He suffered a stroke in 1987 and began using a wheelchair, and lived at the VA hospital in Tuscaloosa.
 Riley died of a heart attack in 1995 at age 73, and was buried in Tuscaloosa.

 A city park in his hometown of Guin is named for him.